 - Pain when eating hot or cold foods and beverages

 - Visible holes in teeth

 “Brush and floss every day,” says Dr. Hess.
 Cavities often form between teeth, so don’t skip the flossing part.
 Regular visits to the dentist are also very important.
 A professional dental cleaning can remove plaque that normal brushing leaves behind.
 The dentist can identify early signs of tooth decay and recommend treatment before it progresses.
 In addition, you can prevent tooth cavities by maintaining a healthy diet and limiting sugary snacks and soda.

-These fillings are placed in a single visit and are used to treat teeth with minor tooth decay.
+Composite Dental Fillings: These fillings are placed in a single visit and are used to treat teeth with minor tooth decay.
 They can be made of composite resin material or porcelain material.
 They can last a lifetime with a good oral health routine.

 Dental cavities are highly preventable.
-Tooth decay can be easily prevented and treated by visiting your dentist regularly.
+Tooth decay can be treated by visiting your dentist in Monroe, NC regularly.
 Whether you are new to the Charlotte area or just trying to find a new dentist, consider Dr. Leonard Hess a the Union County Center for Comprehensive Dentistry.